dfelinto/blender-manual/rigging/armatures/editing/sketching.rst

 The part of the old stroke that will be replaced by the new one are drawn in gray.
-This option does not take into account stroke selection, i.e. all strokes can be modified this way, not just the selected ones… Note also that even if it is enabled, when you draw too far away from any other existing stroke, you won't modify any of them, but rather create a new one, as if* :guilabel:`Overdraw Sketching` was disabled.
+This option does not take into account stroke selection, i.e. all strokes can be modified this way, not just the selected ones...
+Note also that even if it is enabled, when you draw too far away from any other existing stroke, you won't modify any of them, but rather create a new one, as if* :guilabel:`Overdraw Sketching` was disabled.